skamalj/copilot-supreme/README.md

 This VSCode extension provides AI-assisted code suggestions based on user comments in supported programming languages.

+Two reasons why this is created:-
+- This provides you pay-as-you-go option, rather than monthly payments for various copilots.
+Basis the usage one or the other option will turn out cheaper.
+- You have flexibility to use any chat model from any provider - supports 5 providers as of today.

 ## Features

 - **Language Support:** Currently supports JavaScript, TypeScript, Python, and Java.